More or less everything you might want to know about internships at Hope&Glory … and some bits you didn’t

 What do I do as part of my internship …?

 Internships tend to vary from person to person.
 Some people have a pretty good grasp of PR already having done degrees in PR or having had work experience elsewhere.
-Some people come fresh from uni or have had experience in other sectors.
+Some people come fresh from university, school or have had experience in other sectors.

-You’ll work on around three client accounts as support for the team.
-That involves looking after the cuttings, creating media lists, putting together activity reports, doing research, helping with the account admin.
+You’ll work on around three to five client accounts as support for the team.
+That involves looking after the coverage monitoring, creating media lists, putting together activity reports, doing research, helping with the account admin.
 Depending on what’s going on you might also end up helping with events, photoshoots, writing releases, selling in stories to media or sitting in on client meetings.

 And there’s a lot of reading the media.
 Papers, magazines, online.
 That’s the best way to spot opportunities, learn who writes what (and when and what their deadlines are) and start to understand what makes a good story.